 Two at a Time

 In many ways, Guster typify US wet'n'windy indie (ha!), with their 'two acoustics and harmonies' approach.
 Of course, that can work brilliantly, but in Guster's case it all falls a bit flat, largely due to their insipid approach to the style and shoddy rhythm work, although it's better than many UK indie bands, to be fair.
 1995's Parachute was their debut and fails to hold my interest, I'm afraid.
 It's not all bad, but whiny vocals and limp musicianship do not a great album make.
-A certain Mike D. plays Chamberlin, with solo cellos on Dissolve, flutes on Cocoon and more cellos on Parachute, but nothing outstanding, to be honest.
+A certain Mike D. (Diamond) plays Chamberlin, with solo cellos on Dissolve, flutes (and mandolin?) on Cocoon and more cellos on Parachute, but nothing outstanding, to be honest.